ElyseAdriaens/shad_e_volv_ibes/README.md

 <p> Use only your mouse and the right click.</p>
 <p> But also maybe you can slide your mouse to the right and the left</p>
 <h1> If you don't want all the files on your pc, here is the direct link https://elyseadriaens.github.io/shad_e_volv_ibes/shadevolve.html</h1>
-<p> I program anything, but i use de free trials of saola animate to make this one </p>
+<p> I program anything, but i use the free trials of saola animate to make this one </p>
 <p> I hope that you will appreciate </p>